-The UCL Design Research Centre (DRC) is a relatively new research organisation alongside the long standing Naval Architecture and Marine Engineering (NAME) Group within the Department of Mechanical Engineering at University College London.
-Its main area of research is in computer aided preliminary ship design using the Design Building Block approach and its implementation in the SURFCON tool.[4, 9] SURFCON is part of the PARMARINE software produced by Graphics Research Corporation Limited is an object-based naval architectural design package utilising the commercial ParaSolids modeller as its core.
-[10] A screenshot of the system in use is shown in Figure 1.
+SURFCON is part of the PARMARINE software produced by Graphics Research Corporation Limited is an object-based naval architectural design package utilising the commercial ParaSolids modeller as its core [10].
+A screenshot of the system in use is shown in Figure 1.
 The user inserts objects in the "tree pane" on the left of the screen, which shows a logical hierarchal description of the design, whilst any spatial extents or graphical representation are shown in the "graphical pane" on the right of the screen.
 This provides a constantly updated graphical representation of the current state of the design, a particularly important feature when considering the layout of the vessel.
-PARAMARINE / SURFCON is not merely a graphical layout tool, it also contains objects for the assessment of the performance of the design across a range of design capabilities, including resistance and propulsion, stability, manoeuvring and radar cross section, in order that each design study is both hydrostatically balanced and achieves the desired levels of performance.
-A typical numerical analysis is shown in the top right hand box of Figure 1.
+PARAMARINE-SURFCON is not merely a graphical layout tool, it also contains objects for the assessment of the performance of the design across a range of design capabilities, including resistance and propulsion, stability, manoeuvring and radar cross section, in order that each design study is both hydrostatically balanced and achieves the desired levels of performance.
+A typical numerical analysis is shown in the top right hand box in Figure 1.

-Figure 1: Multiple views of a Design Building Block using SURFCON.
+Figure 1: Multiple views of a Design Building Block representation of a frigate using SURFCON.

 The fundamental basis of SURFCON and the Design Building Block approach is the Design Building Block object.
 This is a placeholder or folder in the design space, which contains all descriptive information relevant to a particular function.
-For example, Figure 2 shows the hierarchical view of a block representing a mess deck for Junior Rates, and the corresponding graphical view.
+For example, Figure 2 shows the hierarchical view of a block representing a mess deck for Junior Rates and the corresponding graphical view.